AMzaheri/simulated-av-lane-assist/README.md

 For a detailed explanation of the data generation process, including the specific parameters used for diversification and the dataset's internal structure, please refer to the dedicated [`Data_README.md`](data/README.md).

+### ML Model Training & Accessibility

+The deep learning model was trained and evaluated on a dedicated Kaggle notebook: [Deep Learning for Simulated Driving](https://www.kaggle.com/code/afsanehm/deep-learning-for-simulated-driving).
+The trained model checkpoints (including the best-performing version) are accessible within this repository in the `models/` directory.